-Personal health information (also called Protected health information) (PHI): Information about you and your health, such as your name, address, social security number, physician visits and medical history.
-See Aetna Better Health Premier Plan's Notice of Privacy Practices for more information about how Aetna Better Health Premier Plan protects, uses, and discloses your PHI, as well as your rights with respect to your
+Personal health information (also Protected health information) (PHI): Information about you and your health, such as your name, address, social security number, physician visits and medical history.
+See Aetna Better Health Premier Plan's Notice of Privacy Practices for more information about how Aetna Better Health Premier Plan protects, uses, and discloses your PHI, as well as your rights with respect to your PHI.

-PHI.

 Person-centered Planning Process: A process for planning and supporting a person getting services.
-The process builds on the individual's desire to engage in activities that promote community life and that honor the individual's preferences, choices, and abilities.
-The individual leads the person-centered planning process, and it involves If you have questions, please call Southwest Michigan Behavioral Health at 1-800-676-5814 (TTY: 711), 8 a.m. - 6 p.m.
+The process builds on the individual's desire to engage in activities that If you have questions, please call Southwest Michigan Behavioral Health at 1-800-676-5814 (TTY: 711), 8 a.m. - 6 p.m.
 Monday - Friday.
 The call is free.
-For more information, visit families, friends, legal representatives, and professionals as the individual desires or requires.
+For more information, visit www.swmbh.org.